datagouv/bumpx/CODE_OF_CONDUCT.md

-# Code of Conduct - bumpr
+# Code of Conduct - bumpx

 ## Our Pledge